 • Desert Snow is rare but possible.
 Deserts never snow.

-• Both Cold and moisture is required for it.
+• Both Cold and moisture is need of it.
 Not all the flakes are alike.

 • Snow is not always white.
 Snow is always white.